The 10+1 Code™

 What It Requires

 Optimization can crowd out judgment, empathy, courage, and care.
 When systems reward speed and output while penalizing reflection, ethical degradation follows.
-This Commandment requires evaluating not only what AI produces, but what it trains humans to become: more attentive, or more numb; more responsible, or more compliant.
+Evaluation must address not only what AI produces, but what it trains humans to become: more attentive, or more numb; more responsible, or more compliant.

 Individual Responsibility